SophieSjoberg/ca-prepcourse-3/the_web/how_does_internet_work.md

 Even though you can send data to the server using GET and the query string, in many cases POST will be preferable.
 Sending large amounts of data using GET is not practical and has limitations.

 #### PUT & DELETE
+**PUT** and **DELETE** are two other HTTP verbs.
+The PUT method requests that the enclosed entity be stored under the supplied URI.
+If the URI refers to an already existing resource, it is modified; if the URI does not point to an existing resource, then the server can create the resource with that URI.

+The DELETE method deletes the specified resource.

-**PUT** and **DELETE** are two other HTTP verbs, but we will return to them further down the road when a more detailed discussion of the main HTTP methods is required.
+We will return to these methods further down the road when a more detailed discussion of the main HTTP verbs is required.

 ### HTTP Status Codes
 * 200's are used for successful requests.